Hashaleen420/AdelocIPTV/README.md

 * **Media3 (ExoPlayer):** Custom media playback engine optimized for streaming arrays.
 * **Coroutines & Flow:** Asynchronous data handling for buttery smooth list scrolling and background EPG fetching.

+## 🍿 Upcoming Features

+- [ ] Complete UI Refactor using the `Inter` typography suite for a cinematic feel.
+- [ ] Binge Mode (Auto-Play Next Episode with manual skip controls).

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <details>
 <summary>📸 <b>Click to View App Screenshots & UI</b></summary>